therod/theminimalistcoder/app/posts/2013-09-02-cutting-down.md

 image: "cuttingdown.jpg"
 title_color: "black"
 ---
->> If you can't see the forest for the trees, start cutting down trees.
-At some point you'll realise, that there wasn't even a forest to begin with.

 Three weeks ago, I returned from my trip to Japan.
 After cycling across the country of the rising sun for three months I came to one of the biggest realisations about myself:

 *I almost need nothing to survive, even less to enjoy life and be happy...*